-The latest, a possible most significant from a political context, incident involving Iran occurred on 19 July when marines from the Islamic Revolutionary Guards Corps seized a British-flagged tanker, the Stena Impero.
-The vessel took a sharp unplanned turn towards Iran late on Friday evening while a second vessel, the Liberian flagged, but British owned, MV Mesdar, was also boarded.
+The latest, and possibly the most significant from a political context, incident involving Iran occurred on 20 July when marines from the Islamic Revolutionary Guards Corps seized a British-flagged tanker, the Stena Impero.
+The vessel took a sharp unplanned turn towards Iran late on Friday evening/early Saturday morning while a second vessel, the Liberian flagged, but British owned, MV Mesdar, was also boarded.
 The Mesdar was then allowed to continue its journey following a brief boarding.

 This is the second tanker that Iran has seized successfully, the first was the MT Riah, a small oil products tanker.
 The vessel was initially identified as Panama-flagged and Emirati-owned.
 However, the United Arab Emirates denied ownership and added that no Emiratis had been detained.
 However, the Stena Impero, though Swedish owned, was British registered, with Iran threatening to seize British vessels in the region ever since the Seizure of the Grace 1 in relation to EU sanctions.

 The Iranian Revolutionary Guard had failed in a previous attempt to seize a British flagged vessel, the British Heritage, following the intervention by HMS Montrose.
 While the previous, more violent, dual attacks to the east of the Strait of Hormuz and the attack on four vessels at anchor in Fujairah, also increase the wider regional tensions.
 All of which was discussed in our previous report, Maritime Update – Persian Gulf.